nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 Machine learning models are not a typical category of software.
 In fact a machine learning model should not be regarded as software at all.
 This means that maintenance should be organized and handled in a different way.
 There is never a final version of a machine learning model.
 So when using machine learning you need engineers that continuously updated and improved the model.

 So setting up end user feedback, accuracy measurements, monitoring data trends are important factors for organizations when using machine learning.
-But the traditional IT maintenance task as monitoring servers, network and infrastructure, security threats and application health are also still needed.
+But the traditional IT maintenance task as monitoring servers, network and infrastructure, security threats and application health is  also still needed.

 Maturity of ML technology
 --------------------------

 Machine Learning is moving from the realm of universities and hard core data science into a technology that can be integrated for mainstream application for every business.
 However machine learning technology is not yet idiot proof.
-Many algorithms are not used for real world applications on large scale.
+Many algorithms are not used for real world applications on a large scale.
 Also many machine learning building blocks are still in heavy development.
 Of course in near future machine learning applications will never be idiot proof, since this is the nature of current machine learning technologies.
 But acceptable margins for normal errors and disasters are not yet solid predictable at the start of a project.

 But thanks to the development of many quality OSS machine learning building blocks and platforms doing a Proof of Concept becomes within reach for every business.

-FOSS Machine learning still needs a lot of boring work that is invisible but crucial for overal quality.
+FOSS Machine learning still needs a lot of boring work that is invisible but crucial for overall quality.
 The boring work is avoided at most universities and most companies choice the easy path towards commercial offerings.
 But for high value FOSS machine learning applications everyone who shares the principles for FOSS ML can and should contribute to the foundation work needed for machine learning.

 .. image:: /images/business-quadrants.png
    :alt: Types of work for Machine Learning